arosov/lazyaider/README.md

 ## Configuration File

-LazyAider uses a configuration file named `.lazyaider.conf.yml` located in the project's root directory.
+LazyAider uses a configuration file named `.lazyaider.conf.yml` located in your home directory or the project's root directory.
 This YAML file stores settings such as:

 *   `llm_model`: Specifies the language model to be used for plan generation.
 *   `llm_api_key`: Your API key for the chosen language model provider.
 *   `theme_name`: Theme for the Textual application (e.g., "light", "dark").
 *   `text_editor`: The command to launch your preferred external text editor for editing plan sections or descriptions (e.g., `nvim`, `code --wait`).
 *   `managed_sessions`: A dictionary storing information about sessions managed by LazyAider, including the active plan for each session.
 *   `plan_generation_prompt_override_path`: Optional path to a custom prompt template file.
-This can be set globally or per session.
+This can be set globally or per session but is most useful globally.
-    *   **If set (and the file exists), this template will be used by the planner, taking precedence over default prompt.**
+    *   If set (and the file exists), this template will be used by the planner, taking precedence over default prompt.
-    *   The TUI prompt editor (Ctrl+J) edits `.lazyaider/planner_prompt.md`.
-For these TUI edits to be used by the planner, ensure `plan_generation_prompt_override_path` is *not* set (or is null/empty) in your `.lazyaider.conf.yml` for the relevant scope (global or session).
     *   If `.lazyaider/planner_prompt.md` does not exist when initiating TUI editing, its content will be initialized from the global `plan_generation_prompt_override_path` (if set and valid), otherwise from the default built-in template.

 Example snippet from `.lazyaider.conf.yml`: